barnarderc/carto-tutorial/tutorial/intro-carto-01.md

 The data is formatted with 7 columns:
 -	`person`: Person in the dataset's name, identifying who was at the given location point
 -	`sequence`: Number of the sequence in which the given person stopped at the location point (if 1, then row represents the person's first stop, if 2, represents their second stop, etc.)
--	`lat`: Number representing the latitude; is one half of the location information necessary to plot the points in Carto.
+-	`lat`: Number representing the latitude; is one half of the location information necessary to plot the points in CARTO.
--	`lon`: Number representing the longitude; second half of the location information necessary to plot the points in Carto.
+-	`lon`: Number representing the longitude; second half of the location information necessary to plot the points in CARTO.
 -	`location`: Name of the city, if given, of the person's location
 -	`country`: Name of the country, of location
 -	`id`: Unique id for each person, to identify who was at given location